yhmtsai/KeepZotero/README.md

 # KeepZotero (Zotero 7)
-KeepZotero is a zotero plugin to keep zotero in taskbar by changing remap the key to minimize or give a confirmation dialog before close.
+KeepZotero is a zotero plugin to keep zotero in taskbar by remapping the key or changing the button behavior to minimize or give a confirmation dialog before close.
 The master branch and version 0.1.0 starts to support Zotero 7.
 For the user from Zotero 6.
 Please check [Changes from Zotero 6 to Zotero 7](#changes-from-zotero-6-to-zotero-7)